 Having tests for Hodgkin lymphoma

-There are some tests you might be given by your family doctor (GP) or at the hospital.
+If you have the symptoms of lymphoma, remember that this may be for other reasons.
+It’s important to get them checked out, though, so go and see your GP if you’re worried.
+There are some tests you might be given by your GP or at the hospital.
 The tests will help the doctors see whether you have Hodgkin lymphoma.

 You may be referred straight to a doctor specialising in lymphomas, or you may see other specialist doctors first.
 You'll probably see a lot of doctors.

 The hospital doctor will examine you and arrange for more tests.
-The main test to find out the cause of swollen lymph nodes is to take a sample of tissue.
-This is called a biopsy.
-The biopsy may involve a small operation to remove a whole lymph node (excision biopsy), or you might have a smaller test where the doctor uses a hollow needle to take small samples from the swollen node (trucut biopsy).
+If your doctor suspects the lump may be a lymphoma or cancer, they may recommend a test called a biopsy.
+This is the main test to find out the cause of swollen lymph nodes.
+It involves taking a sample of tissue from the lump.
+The biopsy may involve a small operation to remove a whole lymph node (excision biopsy).
+Or you might have a smaller test where the doctor uses a hollow needle to take small samples from the swollen node (trucut biopsy).

-Biopsies can be done with a local anaesthetic (you’re awake but don’t feel anything), or a general anaesthetic (you’re asleep).
+Biopsies can be done with a local anaesthetic (where you’re awake but don’t feel anything), or a general anaesthetic (where you’re asleep).
 Your doctor will discuss this with you to agree the best way to do it.

 You might not have all of these tests.
 Your doctor will tell you which ones you need.

-You might also have tests to check your general health.
+You will also have tests to check your general health.
 These might include:

 This may seem like a lot of tests, but they’ll help your doctors decide the right treatments for you and how much treatment you will need.